The Bog at Eloise Butler Wildflower Garden

 Bog Path in 1957

-The trail through the center of the bog was added in 1946 by Garden Curator Martha Crone, in order to give visitors a better view of the area.
-At the time there was a small open pool in the bog and Martha wanted visitors to have a close-up view of aquatic plants that were in and by the pool.
-In 1939 a spring had been tapped on the west shore of that open pool in the bog and it supplied a good flow of water.
+A corduory trail through the center of the wetland was added in 1946 by Garden Curator Martha Crone, in order to give visitors a better view of the area.
+At the time there was still the small open pool created by Eloise Butler in the area shown on the color map above.
+But but climate was very dry in the 1930s and the water level fluctuated greatly.
+Martha Crone wanted visitors to have a close-up view of aquatic plants just as Eloise did but the changes in water level and the shadiness of the small pool made that difficult.
+So, in 1939 Martha had a spring tapped on the west shore of that open pool and it supplied a good flow of water.
+(Details in 1939 history).
 Another stream bed was dug at the same time to assure water movement during exceptionally rainy years.
 A stream bed exists today and occasionally has to be dug out due to silting.

-Saratoga Springs was the original name of Wirth Park and, as the name suggests, there was a time when the area’s water table was much higher and springs and seeps were everywhere.
+Saratoga Springs was the original name of area where Wirth Park is today and, as the name suggests, there was a time when the area’s water table was much higher and springs and seeps were everywhere.

-Friends' member J. S. Futcher remembers that when he was a kid in the 1940s there were three main springs in the area of Garden - the Great Medicine Spring, considered the main one; another on the northwest corner of Glenwood and Theodore Wirth Parkway; and one to the east of the back gate of the Garden.
+Friends' member J. S. Futcher remembers that when he was a kid in the 1940s there were three main springs in the area of Garden - the Great Medicine Spring, considered the main one; another on the northwest corner of Glenwood and Theodore Wirth Parkway; and one to the east of the current back gate of the Garden.
 Wirth Lake is fed by springs and he remembers swimming there and feeling the cold spring water coming up from the sandy lake bottom in certain spots.
-(Read more of Futcher)
+He further states his belief the the 1962 addition to the Wirth Park Par 3 Golf Course had some effect on the drying up of the springs as the course was built on top of what was a marsh.
+(Read more of Futcher).
+Also, this article has more detail on all the springs.

 Bog pool in 1948